Familiar by Thy Side: Writing

 Schaeffer revealed that the idea of Teen being Billy Maximoff originated from executive producer Mary Livanos.
 It stemmed from the writers' desire to introduce a "goth teen" character to emphasize Agatha Harkness' role as a mentor.
-When referencing the comic books material for Maximoff's origin, the writers retained the character's Jewish heritage and his authentically supportive family—a contrast to Wanda Maximoff / Scarlet Witch's performative portrayal of domestic life.
+When referencing the comic books material for Maximoff's origin story, the writers retained the character's Jewish heritage and his authentically supportive family—a contrast to Wanda Maximoff / Scarlet Witch's performative portrayal of domestic life.
 Writer Peter Cameron first suggested the idea of the car accident as an entry point into Maximoff's reincarnation.

 When discussing Evan Peters' appearance as Ralph Bohner, Schaeffer explained the character, along with other Westview, New Jersey residents, was meant to embody "the regular human experience" of supernatural conflicts.
 When conceptualizing the interrogation scene between Maximoff and Harkness in her Agnes persona, Schaeffer explained that the writers aimed to highlight Maximoff's perspective while comedically revealing the true nature of events from episode one, "Seekest Thou the Road".